Detroit Observatory

-The Detroit Observatory is located on the corner of Observatory and Ann streets in Ann Arbor, Michigan.
+The Detroit Observatory is a historic observatory on the campus of the University of Michigan in Ann Arbor, Michigan.
+The Detroit Observatory is located on the corner of Ann Street and its namesake Observatory Street, on a hill overlooking the Huron River valley.
 It was built in 1854, and was the first scientific research facility at the University of Michigan and one of the oldest observatories of its type in the nation.
 It was designated a Michigan State Historic Site in 1958 and placed on the National Register of Historic Places in 1973.

 Building the Observatory

-Henry Philip Tappan was inaugurated as the president of the University of Michigan in December 1852, and in his inaugural speech appealed to the citizens of Michigan to support research and laboratory space at the University.
+Henry Philip Tappan was inaugurated as the president of the University of Michigan in December 1852, and in his inaugural speech appealed to the citizens of Michigan to support research and laboratory space at the university.
 Immediately afterward, Tappan was approached by Detroit businessman (and former Michigan Attorney General) Henry N. Walker, who offered assistance.
 Tappan suggested raising funds for an observatory, and Walker agreed to spearhead a fundraising drive.
-Walker soon raised over $7000 from the citizens of Detroit, a figure that increased to a total of $18,760 over the next few years.
-This included $4000 of Walker's own money, and contributions from Lewis Cass, Henry Porter Baldwin, Senator Zachariah Chandler and others.
+Walker soon raised over $7,000 from the citizens of Detroit, a figure that increased to a total of $18,760 over the next few years.
+This included $4,000 of Walker's own money, and contributions from Lewis Cass, Henry Porter Baldwin, Senator Zachariah Chandler and others.
 Additional funds were supplied by the Board of Regents of the University of Michigan, giving a total of $22,000 for the building and instruments.